One Month Thailand Itinerary

 • Soak up the rays or go rock climbing at Railay Beach

-3 Days On Koh Phi Phi
+Koh Phi Phi - 3 Days

-Imagine pristine white sand beaches, stunning limestone rock formations, and crystal-clear turquoise waters.
 If your primary aim for visiting Thailand is to unwind and bask in the beauty of unspoiled beaches, Koh Phi Phi is a must-visit destination.

 • Take a boat tour of Koh Phi Phi Leh and Maya Bay